HobnobMancer/cazy_webscraper/docs/gtdbtax.rst

 --------------------

 ``database`` - **REQUIRED** Path to a local CAZyme database to add UniProt data to.

+``source`` - **REQUIRED** Kingdoms to get lineages from.
+Accepts 'archaea' and/or 'bacteria'.
+Separate with a single space.
+Order does not matter.
+Determines which datafiles are retrieved from GTDB.

 ``--archaea_file`` - Path to GTDB archaea data file.
 Default: None, download latest dataset from GTDB.